QUOTES-Meghan and Harry on racism in UK royal family, suicidal thoughts and walking away | Sports-Games

 "I went to the institution and I said that I needed to go somewhere to get help ...
 And I was told that I couldn't, that it wouldn't be good for the institution.
 "I remember this conversation like it was yesterday, because they said, my heart goes out to you because I see how bad it is, but there's nothing we can do to protect you because you're not a paid employee of the institution.

 "This wasn't a choice.
 This was emails and begging for help, saying very specifically I am concerned for my mental welfare."
-Asked if she thinking of harming herself, or having suicidal thoughts, she said:
+Asked if she thinking of harming herself, or having suicidal thoughts, while pregnant with her first child she said:

 "Yes.
 This was very, very clear ... and very scary."
 Harry, asked whether he told his family about his plans to step away from his royal roles and about a newspaper story that they had "blindsided" the queen with their decision: